Written once — so I don't have to explain it twice

 Who I Am

 I rebuilt.
 Not back to what I was — into something new.
-I learned design, AutoCAD, goldsmithing.
-I make jewelry with my hands.
+I learned design, goldsmithing.
+I make jewellery with my hands.
 I write.
 I draw.
 I build things.
-I made a whole book by hand about what happened to me, because I needed the world to know that people like me exist and we're not what you think.
+And somewhere in the city, there are zines with my story in them — left behind for strangers to find.

 The Condition